 Grapes 100% Viognier.

 The grapes are destemmed and placed in stainless steel vats.
-They are kept at low temperature for nearly 15 hours for the skin maceration phase.
-The must is pressed and racked at low temperature.
+They are kept at low temperatures for nearly 15 hours for the skin maceration phase.
+The must is pressed and racked at low temperatures.
 The malolactic transformation is blocked to keep a good natural acidity.
 No oak ageing at all for this very light style of viognier.

-Golden color with silvery glints, clear and bright.
+Golden colour with silvery glints, clear and bright.
 Nose of white flowers, white fruits (peach).
-In mouth, very fresh and balanced, with citrus aromas (lemon), white fruits and a great minerality.
+Very fresh and balanced, with citrus aromas (lemon), white fruits and a great minerality.

 Food & Wine pairing